Podantics Podiatry Adelaide

-Plantar fasciosis: is the term used to describe the heel pain caused by degeneration (deterioration) of the plantar fascia which often occurs as a result of repetitive stress.
-The most common pain experienced with plantar fasciosis (the non inflamed phase of plantar fasciopathy) is pain after sitting or first step in the morning, and less likely to occur all day or all towards the end of the day which is more likely to be plantar fasciitis (the inflamed phase of plantar fasciopathy).
+Plantar fasciosis/fasciopathy: is the term used to describe heel pain caused by degeneration (deterioration) of the plantar fascia which often occurs as a result of repetitive stress following chronic plantar fasciitis.
+The most common pain experienced with plantar fasciosis (the non inflamed phase of plantar fasciopathy) is pain after sitting or first step in the morning.
+It is important to note however that if you are experiencing an increased level of pain in your heel than the previous day or the pain is occuring towards the end of the day, you may have re-injured the area and are thus in the inflammatory phase of plantar fasciopathy called plantar fasciitis.

-As most cases of plantar fasciitis tend to progress to plantar fasciosis with re-bouts of inflammation, plantar fasciopathy has become a more appropriate term for this condition is it covers both the inflamed and the denegerated phases of the condition.
-Unfortunately, plantar fasciosis (the degenerated and non-inflamed phase of plantar fasciopathy) is much more difficult to treat when individuals fail to recognise it as the non inflamed phase of the condition and continue to treat it as though it were inflamed and rehab of the degenerated area does not occur.
+As most cases of plantar fasciitis tend to progress to plantar fasciosis, plantar fasciopathy has become a more appropriate term for this condition.
+Unfortunately, plantar fasciosis (the degenerated and non-inflamed phase of plantar fasciopathy) is much more difficult to treat when individuals fail to recognise it as the non inflamed phase of the condition and continue to treat it as though it were inflamed.
+By treating the non inflammed phase of plantar fasciopathy (plantar fasciosis), the needed rehabilitation of the degenerated area does not occur.

-* Due to number of differential diagnosis it is important that you see your podiatrist as there are other heel problems that closely mimic plantar fasciosis such as chronic heel pain syndrome. medial calcaneal nerve impingement, tarsal tunnel syndrome, stress fracture of the calcaneous, fat pad impingement, heel bursa's and more....
+Correct diagnosis by a podiatrist for this condition is important as their are a number of differential diagnoses for your heel pain that closely mimic plantar fasciosis such as chronic heel pain syndrome, medial calcaneal nerve impingement, tarsal tunnel syndrome, stress fracture of the calcaneous, fat pad impingement, heel bursitis and more....

 Symptoms

-Plantar fasciosis usually develops over time after plantar fasciitis has subsided.
+Plantar fasciosis usually develops over time after the inflammation of the plantar fascia has subsided.
 Although it can affect both feet, it more often presents in only one foot at a time.

 Symptoms to watch for: